danbev/learning-iot/notes/drogue-iot.md

 of where I live I'm very close to the center of a coverage zone (antenna range).

 I'm wondering if I might need to get a local gateway?
+Just in case I've ordered an indoor TTN gateway which I should be getting 2022-06-27.

 When creating the device using `drg` we specify the [frequency_plan_id](https://github.com/TheThingsNetwork/lorawan-frequency-plans)